Mano Ponniah

-Charles Edward Manoharan "Mano" Ponniah (born 3 May 1943 in Kalutara, Ceylon) is a Sri Lankan architect and engineer who played first-class cricket in Sri Lanka and England from 1964 to 1969.
+Charles Edward Manoharan "Mano" Ponniah (born 3 May 1943) is a Sri Lankan architect and engineer who played first-class cricket in Sri Lanka and England from 1964 to 1969.

 Cricket career in Ceylon

 Mano Ponniah attended S. Thomas' College, Mount Lavinia, before studying engineering at the University of Ceylon.
 He was a member of the University team that won the P. Saravanamuttu Trophy in 1963.

 He played for Ceylon as an opening batsman while still a student, making his first-class debut in the Gopalan Trophy match against Madras in 1963-64, when in 76.1 overs in the second innings he made 60 not out, Ceylon's highest score of the match, to help Ceylon to victory by six wickets.
 He toured India with Ceylon in 1964-65, playing in seven of the eight first-class matches and scoring 325 runs at an average of 25.00.
 He played in all three matches against India.